-SELinux is not supported by Kolla Ansible currently, so it is set to permissive by Kayobe.
-If necessary, it can be configured to disabled by setting selinux_state to disabled.
-Kayobe will reboot systems when required for the SELinux configuration.
-The timeout for waiting for systems to reboot is selinux_reboot_timeout.
-Alternatively, the reboot may be avoided by setting selinux_do_reboot to false.
+SELinux is not supported by Kolla Ansible currently, so it is disabled by Kayobe.
+If necessary, Kayobe will reboot systems in order to apply a change to the SELinux configuration.
+The timeout for waiting for systems to reboot is disable\selinux\reboot\timeout.
+Alternatively, the reboot may be avoided by setting disable\selinux\do\reboot to false.